WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 \end{split}
 $$

-The second equality uses the ``difference of powers'' formula.
+The second equality uses the "difference of powers" formula.
 The inner sum is over all the $k$-th order binomial powers of $\log(p)$ and $\log(1 - p)$.

 This is implemented in the C++ file `tukeylambda.h` as